Military Plane Accidentally Airdrops Humvee Over Rural North Carolina Neighborhood

 While media reports did not describe the Humvee, the gross weight of the M998 Humvee, which stands for High-Mobility Multipurpose Wheeled Vehicle, is roughly 7,700 pounds, according to the website Army Technology.

 Humvees have been around since 1989 when they were first used in battle during Operation Just Cause, the U.S. invasion of Panama, according to the website.
-While the Army uses most the vehicles, Humvees have been issued to the Marine Corps, Air Force and Navy as well.
+While the Army uses most the vehicles, Humvees have been issued to the Marine Corps, Air Force, and Navy as well.

 Army Technology wrote that the Humvees were made to be air transportable where they can be dropped or sling-loaded by helicopters.